kfl/adventofcode_2023/notes.md

 Path 2 was more interesting.
 Made some visualisation functions to better understand.
 Was stuck until I realised that the problem is in essence a points inside polygon problem.
-Implemented a simple scan-line algorithm, but used far to long getting corner-points right (more than the allotted time-box).
+Implemented a simple scan-line algorithm, but used far too long time getting corner-points right (more than the allotted time-box).